-If you are unsure whether or not your third-party customers are also Third-Party Senders, use the Third-Party Sender Identification Tool, or contact your local Payments Association (link is external), or Nacha.
+If you are unsure whether or not your third-party customers are also Third-Party Senders, use the Third-Party Sender Identification Tool, or contact your local Payments Association, or Nacha.
 Remember to provide your financial institution’s routing number in all communications, since this helps to identify you and your information in the database.

 If you’re unsure whether your ODFI maintains Direct Access Debit Participant relationships, see our definitions and example scenarios, contact your local Payments Association (link is external), or Nacha.
 Remember to provide your financial institution’s routing number in all communications, since this helps us to identify you in our database.